tarantool/doc/doc/1.7/reference/reference_lua/net_box.rst

             conn:timeout(0.5).space.tester:update({1}, {{'=', 2, 15}})

+        Although ``timeout(...)`` is deprecated, all
-        All remote calls support execution timeouts.
+        remote calls support its use.
 Using a wrapper object makes the remote connection API compatible with the local one, removing the need for a separate ``timeout`` argument, which the local version would ignore.
 Once a request is sent, it cannot be revoked from the remote server even if a